yihao6/digital_diffeomorphism/README.md

 This is an implementation of the **non-diffeomorphic volume** and **non-diffeomorphic area** computation we introduced in our paper:

-<a href="https://arxiv.org/abs/2212.06060">Liu, Yihao, et al. "On Finite Difference Jacobian Computation in Deformable Image Registration." arXiv preprint arXiv:2212.06060 (2022).</a>
+<a href="https://doi.org/10.1007/s11263-024-02047-1">"On Finite Difference Jacobian Computation in Deformable Image Registration."
+Liu, Yihao, Chen, Junyu, Wei, Shuwen, Carass, Aaron, and Prince, Jerry.
+The International Journal of Computer Vision (2024).</a>

 ## Motivation
 The Jacobian determinant $|J|$ of spatial transformations is a widely used measure in